 In the busyness of practice, I think it is easy to think of it as being a means of preventing induction.
 But isn’t it a means of induction in its own right?

-Admittedly it is less invasive than the whole prostaglandin / artificial rupture of membranes / syntocinon saga, but a stretch and sweep is still interference, and it is being applied to more women and at an earlier stage in pregnancy, when woman have barely reached ‘term’, let alone ‘post-term’.
+Admittedly it is less invasive than the whole prostaglandin / artificial rupture of membranes / syntocinon journey, but a stretch and sweep is still interference, and it is being applied to more women and at an earlier stage in pregnancy, when woman have barely reached ‘term’, let alone ‘post-term’.
 To my mind, all of this results in an overall increase in the interference rate.